datnguyen-tien204/End2End-Image-Retrieval-for-Vietnamese/README.md

 ## 🙏 Acknowledgements

--   Sincere thanks to **Hung Yen University of Technology and Education** for providing the opportunity to conduct this research.
--   Special thanks to my supervisor, **Dr. Trung-Hieu Le**, for his dedicated guidance and support throughout the project.
 -   Credit to the NLP group at the **University of Science, VNU-HCMC**, for creating and sharing the valuable UIT-ViLC and EVJVQA datasets.

 ## 📄 License